cookies-xor-cream/cookies-xor-cream.github.io/src/markdown-pages/projects/graphics-engine.md

 Our engine will run all the code on the CPU, using only a single thread.
 As such the performance will be abysmal since we are not taking advantage of the graphics components in our computer (the GPU).
 If you would like to learn about the graphics pipeline instead, [this is a good start](https://www.khronos.org/opengl/wiki/Rendering_Pipeline_Overview) and explains how the graphics pipeline is optimized and leveraged in order to squeeze out every ounce of performance.

+### Ommited Features
+There are many features that we will not include as they either won't teach us much or require a disproportionate amount of work:
+- Colour
+- Rasterization
+- Interpolation
+- Specular Lighting

+(Rasterization, interpolation, and specular lighting all require us to write our own algorithm to render triangles, and that will definitely not be able to run in real time on the CPU.
+I will opt to use [SFML](/technologies#sfml) in order to render triangles instead).

 ## What Do I Need To Know?
 It's hard to go over what the pre-requisites are for while dodging all the needed terminology.
 If you see anything that you don't know the meaning of (yet):
 1. It will be explained soon